frankieliu/insight/README.md

 1. Each order line, may in the worst case, may pass through all the processing blocks.
 The time complexity still has O(# of orders).
-   And it is not multiplied by O(# products), which is proportional to the number of processing stages, because lines arrive in a pipeline fashion, i.e. nothing is waiting for the next item to be processed.
-   However latency is increased, we can argue that for long enough order lists, this latency is insignificant.
+   In particular, it is not multiplied by O(# products), which is proportional to the number of processing stages, because lines arrive in a pipeline fashion, i.e. nothing is waiting for the next item to be processed.
+However latency is increased, but we can argue that for long enough order lists, this latency is insignificant.

-1. At each interface, one can add a message queue, so as to allow for asynchronous pipelining, similarly the reduce operation for the partial aggregates can be added to a single processing queue, so that the internal state in the reducer does not have to handle the concurrent requests from the pipeline stages.
-For this topology, the individual pipeline stages can locally aggregate and when the "EOF" signal goes through it, send its results to the reducer.
+1. At each stage interface, one can add a message queue, so as to allow for asynchronous pipelining, similarly the reduce block can communicate with the other HM blocks via a message queue, so that the internal state in the reducer does not have to handle the concurrent requests coming from the pipeline stages.
+For this topology, the individual pipeline stages can locally aggregate until an "EOF" or "stop" signal goes through it, at which point it sends its results to the reducer.

    <img src="pipeline.png" width="900">